Restoration Shaman Torghast Guide and Best Anima Powers — Shadowlands 9.1

 Conduit-wise, your damage-increasing options are mostly limited to the covenant ability conduits, and as such you will be looking for damage-increasing powers (skipping some potency conduit slots) whenever you can, instead.
 Since you can only heal yourself while solo, Refreshing Waters is very strong and always taken, with the remaining conduits being down to preference.

 At early levels of Renown, you might not have your optimal soulbind available, as is the case with General Draven.
 As long as you focus on grabbing the potency conduit slots, any of the other soulbinds are a good option until you can unlock the best one down the road.

 Best Torghast Legendaries for Restoration Shamans

-Chains of Devastation is a special legendary that enables a simple rotation of Chain Heal and Chain Lightning.
-This will result in big self-healing while dealing good area of effect damage, all while moving towards new mobs and having your Mana constantly recharged by being hit with melee attacks while Water Shield is up.
+Chains of Devastation is a special Legendary that enables a simple rotation of Chain Heal and Chain Lightning.
+This will result in some self-healing while dealing good area-of-effect damage, all while moving toward new mobs and having your Mana constantly recharged by being hit with melee attacks while Water Shield is up.
 You can also get this ability as an Anima Power.